-- d.
-Professional/ResidentialLight Commercial-Zone: - General.
+- (a) General.
 The look and feel of residential character shall be maintained.
 Adaptive reuse of homes and farm buildings is encouraged.
-New construction should blend seamlessly into the rural residential character along 9W. - 2.
-Renovations.
+New construction should blend seamlessly into the rural residential character along 9W. - (b) Renovations.
 When renovating a residential structure for use as a commercial building, maintain the residential character to the greatest extent possible.
-Windows and entrances may need to be redesigned, but the overall residential character should be maintained. - 3.
-New Construction.
+Windows and entrances may need to be redesigned, but the overall residential character should be maintained. - (c) New Construction.
 New structures shall complement traditional residential and agricultural architecture.
-The guidelines for architecture in the C zone above shall apply to new construction in the PR_LC_zone.
-In addition, the following guidelines apply: - (a) Existing historic buildings along Route 9W should form the reference point for new construction.
-Appropriate architectural styles include Colonial, Victorian, Craftsman, and Cape Cod. - (b) Flat roofs are discouraged, while sloped and gabled rooflines are encouraged. - (c) Windows and entrances should be residentially-scaled and in proportion to the proposed façade. - 4.
-Finish Materials.
-Relate the material choice to the intended style of the building. - M. Regulation of Steep Slopes. - (1) Intent.
-Steep slopes in the Town of New Baltimore are environmentally sensitive land forms and valuable natural resources which are of benefit to the entire Town and the surrounding region.
-The environmental sensitivity of steep slopes often results from such features as rock outcrop, shallow soils over bedrock, bedrock fractures, groundwater seeps, watercourses and other wetlands found on or immediately adjacent to steep slopes.
-In addition, these areas of steep slopes, especially along the Route 9W corridor, are an integral component of the visual character of the Town.
-The intent is not to restrict general development in the Town, but to guide land use proposals into areas where they best preserve and enhance these natural resources and preserve and protect the visual and environmental character of the land.
+The guidelines for architecture in the C zone above shall apply to new construction in the LC zone.
+In addition, the following guidelines apply: - (i) Existing historic buildings along Route 9W should form the reference point for new construction.
+Appropriate architectural styles include Colonial, Victorian, Craftsman, and Cape Cod. - (ii) Flat roofs are discouraged, while sloped and gabled rooflines are encouraged. - (iii) Windows and entrances should be residentiallyscaled and in proportion to the proposed façade. - (d) Finish Materials.
+Relate the material choice to the intended style of the building. - (5) Developmental and Development/Multifamily Residential Zones - (a) General.
+Create high-quality commercial structures which relate to and enhance the landscape, rather than detracting from it.
+Larger buildings should have a distinctive style and interesting facades, and smaller buildings should provide a visual transition between rural residential forms and the more commercial uses.
+Reliance on pre-fabricated or pre-determined building forms, materials, and colors is discouraged. - (b) Building Form and Facades: - (i) Facades should be designed with features which reduce the large scale and the uniform, impersonal appearances of commercial buildings.
+Facades should be consistent with the Town's identity, character, and scale.
+This design of the facade should be integral to the building, and not superficially applied trim, graphics, paint, etc.